elgu-ucsd/hawaii-restaurant-analysis/README.md

 These two engineered **interaction terms** combine price level with restaurant type.
 This is useful because fine dining and fast food operate within very different price ranges, so the same price level may carry a different meaning depending on the type of restaurant.
 Although Random Forest can learn interactions on its own, explicitly including these terms gives the model direct information about price within each dining context.

 `category_count`
-This feature represents the number of categories assigned to a restaurant on Google Maps.
+This **quantitative** feature represents the number of categories assigned to a restaurant on Google Maps.
 Restaurants with more categories may offer a broader range of services or fall into multiple dining classifications.
 For instance, a less specialized restaurant may be represented by several categories rather than one specific type, giving the model additional context.

 ### Model and Hyperparameter Selection
 The final model uses a **Random Forest Regressor** instead of linear regression.
 Linear regression assumes that the relationship between each feature and average rating is approximately linear, which may be too restrictive for this data.
 Random Forest was chosen because it can capture nonlinear relationships and interactions between features, allowing it to learn more complex patterns in the data.